sudoblockio/tackle/README.md

 * [PyPI](https://pypi.org/project/tackle-box/)
 * [BSD license](LICENSE)

-Tackle box is a declarative DSL for building modular workflows and code generators.
+Tackle box is a declarative DSL for building modular utilities and code generators.
 Tool is plugins based and can easily be extended by writing additional hooks or importing external providers creating a web of interoperable CLIs.

 > WARNING - Project still alpha.
 Will be officially released shortly.